Colorado Highways: US 34

 Between the Monfort plant and SH 144, there is a stretch from Mileposts 129 to 135 which is four-lane UNdivided, meaning two lanes in each direction with a double yellow stripe.
 The eastern end of that four-lane stretch is at Weld CR 386.
 It's kinda odd to see that four-lane stretch sitting out there all by its lonesome self, but the terrain that it's going over is very rolling, so passing would be quite hard, giving it a reason to exist.

-US 34 continues southeast along the South Platte through the non-towns of Dearfield and Masters, joining I-76 at Wiggins.
-US 34 has a partial interchange with I-76 at Exit 66, where you go from 34 to eastbound 76, and from westbound 76 to 34.
-At Exit 75, US 34 leaves I-76, heading due east toward downtown Fort Morgan.
-US 34 goes through town as Platte Ave.
-SH 52 becomes signed, turning north off of 34 and heading along Main St. US 34 continues paralleling I-76 about one mile south of it, and goes east on a heavily traveled two-lane road to Brush, most of the time with irrigation ditches bordering one side or the other.
+At Exit 75, US 34 leaves I-76, heading due east toward downtown Fort Morgan, passing trhough town on Platte Ave.
+SH 52 starts its eastern segment in Fort Morgan, turning north off of 34 and heading along Main St. US 34 continues paralleling I-76 about one mile south of it, and goes east on a heavily traveled two-lane road to Brush, most of the time with irrigation ditches bordering one side or the other.
 It goes east through Brush as Edison Ave., and has a multiplex with SH 71 for one mile.

 Photo Gallery: